splunk/public-o11y-docs/sp-oncall/spoc-integrations/setup-single-sign-on-sso-and-user-provisioning-with-okta-beta.rst

 -  Push User Deactivation

-   -  Deactivating the user or disabling the user’s access to the VictorOps (Beta application through Okta will deactivate the user in Splunk On-Call.
+   -  Deactivating the user or disabling the user's access to the VictorOps (Beta application through Okta will deactivate the user in Splunk On-Call.
    -  Note: For this scenario, deactivating a user means removing the